wbraynen/PrejudiceReduction/README.md

 ## JavaScript version

 See the JavaScript folder.
-The `model.html` file can be opened in a web browser and it will in turn load the `model.js` file on its own.
+The `model.html` file can be opened in a web browser.
+It contains the JavaScript code.
+You can, for example, download the html file and open it in a web browser.

 ## References